Chen Jui-chin: Trial, appeal and execution

 In December 2004, the Chiayi District Court sentenced Chen Jui-chin to five death sentences and one life sentence.
-At a fifth trial the Tainan Branch of the Taiwan High Court reduced to sentence to a 20-year-old fixed imprisonment term, because of his cooperation with punishment regulations and the application of commutation changes in law.
+At a fifth trial, the Tainan Branch of the Taiwan High Court reduced the death sentences to a 20-year-old fixed imprisonment term, because of his cooperation with punishment regulations and the application of commutation changes in law.
 He still remained with a death sentence for the murder of Chen Yi-ling, and the appeal for it was rejected by the Supreme Court.
 While on death row, he was detained at the Taichung Detention Center.

 Between 2011 and 2013, Chen Jui-chin appealed to the Taichung Branch of the Taiwan High Court a total of eight times for a retrial, all of which were rejected.
 A protest was filed for the Supreme Court in 2011, but it was also dismissed.

-On April 19, 2013, the Minister of Justice, Tseng Yung-fu, signed an execution warrant for Chen Jui-chin.
-Chen complained that the prosecutor had done just to settle old scores.
+On 19 April 2013, the Minister of Justice, Tseng Yung-fu, signed an execution warrant for Chen Jui-chin.
+Chen complained that the prosecutor had done it just to settle old scores.
 In retaliation, Attorney Liu countered his words, saying: "Put your grievances to rest, as the court has made a very clear investigation."
 Liu also silently chanted an old mantra, and prayed that the convict's soul be sent to Sukhavati.
 Chen Jui-chin took a deep and hearty inhale, but as the drugs administered weren't enough to kill him, he was induced into a coma and subsequently shot in the head.
 He was 63 years old.

 The following day, since Chen had murdered all his male heirs, nobody came to collect his corpse after the autopsy.
 Even if he had agreed to donate his organs before death, no hospital agreed to take them, and so, the Legal Department had no choice to discard it in a funeral home.
 Cen's ex-wife, Yan Liqin, made a statement about the matter: "Nobody should collect the dead body.
 It is okay for the government to take him for reclamation.
 This person should have died long ago.
 There is no need to put him in the present.
-There government is not effective.
+Their government is not effective.
 It was time for this man to be shot and he deserved it!
 The late justice is not justice."